margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for all the people in the airport
 * Grateful for global manhood
 * Grateful for people and nature
+* Grateful for Christian Science
+* Grateful for the people from Big House
+* Grateful for the prayers, the seers of light
+* Grateful for the nurturers, the reconcilers, the candlelight holders
+* Grateful for the musicians, and all the people
 * Grateful for the view down the hall of green leaves through windows
 * Grateful for windows reflected through windows, and a series of windows
 * Grateful for the light in the darkness in the ceiling